isabella232/kendo-react-animation/docs/fundamentals.md

 );
 ```

-In the above example, the 'CONTENT' element added to the Slide component will get a 'k-slide-enter' CSS class set and 'k-slide-enter-active' class set on the next tick.
-Conversely, when the content is removed,
+In the above example, the 'CONTENT' element will be animated with entering effect when added to the Slide component.
+When the 'CONTENT' is removed, it will be animated with leaving effect.

 ### Animating entering component